 When italics are used for emphasis within quotations, please ensure that you indicate whether the emphasis is from the original text or whether you are adding it to make a point.

 REFEREES

-Journal of European Popular Culture is a refereed journal.
+Critical Studies in Men's Fashion is a refereed journal.
 Strict anonymity is accorded to both contributors and referees.